Hallo internet surfer!

 Welcome to my website, a place that introduces a discussion about the validity of the Christian Bible, Christian beliefs and churches.
 I believe we should all have a serious interest in these topics.
 Why?

 On September 11, 2001, Islamic terrorists killed nearly three thousand innocent people.
 The world was shocked, and wanted to know why.
-Those responsible were young suicidal Islamists who thought they’d go straight to paradise.
+Those responsible were young suicidal Islamists who thought they would go straight to paradise.
 Some Muslims thanked Allah for the damage done to America.
-It became obvious that Islamic beliefs were at the heart of the issue, and the attack wouldn’t have happened if America thought Allah was great.
+It became obvious that Islamic beliefs were a significant part of the issue, and the attack probably would not have happened if America thought Allah was great.

 George W. Bush was outraged.
 He had to find a way to retaliate.
-He’s a committed fundamentalist Christian – so he asked his God.
-He believed he became God’s spokesman; he said
+He is a committed fundamentalist Christian – so he asked his God for advice!
+He then believed he became God’s spokesman; he said

 “I trust God speaks through me.
 Without that, I couldn’t do my job.”